-Standards Competency Performance Expectations CAEP R1.2 0001 Knowledge of An effective Birth-Grade 2 Multi-Subject teacher has a deep understanding of language and literacy InTASC 4,5 Literacy & Language Arts foundations, including an understanding of language and literacy development, individual variation in language and literacy development, principles and practices of literacy assessment and effective instruction, and language structures and processes in literacy.
+Standards Competency Performance Expectations CAEP R1.2 0001 Knowledge of An effective Birth-Grade 2 Multi-Subject teacher has a deep understanding of language and literacy Literacy & Language Arts foundations, including an understanding of language and literacy development, individual variation in InTASC 4,5 language and literacy development, principles and practices of literacy assessment and effective instruction, and language structures and processes in literacy.
 The teacher has a deep understanding of text structures in reading, writing, listening, and speaking, including an understanding of characteristics, elements, and features of a range of text types in literature and informational text written for children; writing purposes and text types (e.g., arguments, informative/explanatory texts, narratives); and language and communication skills related to speaking and listening for different purposes in an academic setting.
 CAEP R1.2, R1.3 0002 Instruction in An effective Birth-Grade 2 Multi-Subject teacher is skilled in providing instruction for children from birth Foundational Literacy through grade 2 that promotes their development of decoding skills, fluency, vocabulary and language InTASC 4,5,6 Skills knowledge and skills, and independent text comprehension skills.
 The teacher applies knowledge of effective assessment and data-driven instruction in print concepts, phonological awareness, and phonemic awareness (a particular type of phonological awareness); phonics, word recognition, and reading fluency; vocabulary and language knowledge and skills; and text comprehension skills and strategies.
 The teacher applies knowledge of dimensions of text complexity and factors affecting text comprehension development to selection of appropriate materials for literacy instruction.
 The teacher plans developmentally appropriate data-driven instruction in foundational reading skills that meets the learning needs of children from birth through grade 2.
-CAEP R1.2, R1.3 0003 Instruction in An effective Birth-Grade 2 Multi-Subject teacher is skilled in providing instruction for children from birth English Language Arts through grade 2 that promotes their development of proficient reading, writing, speaking, and listening InTASC 4,5,6 skills leading to college and career readiness by the end of grade 12.
-The teacher provides effective assessment and data-driven instruction in analyzing, evaluating, and integrating ideas and information from literature and informational text; in writing different types of text, writing processes, and research skills; and in academic speaking and listening skills.
+CAEP R1.2, R1.3 0003 Instruction in An effective Birth-Grade 2 Multi-Subject teacher is skilled in providing instruction for children from birth CAEP K1.2, K1.5 English Language Arts through grade 2 that promotes their development of proficient reading, writing, speaking, and listening InTASC 4,5,6 Linglish Language Aits skills leading to college and career readiness by the end of grade 12.
+The teacher provides effective 1111436 4,3,0 assessment and data-driven instruction in analyzing, evaluating, and integrating ideas and information from literature and informational text; in writing different types of text, writing processes, and research skills; and in academic speaking and listening skills.
+The teacher applies knowledge of factors that affect the and in academic speaking and listening skins.
 The teacher applies knowledge of factors that affect the development of reading, writing, speaking, and listening skills to plan developmentally appropriate instruction in English language arts that meets the learning needs of children from birth through grade 2.
 CAEP R1.2, R1.3 0004 Analysis, Synthesis, An effective Birth-Grade 2 Multi-Subject teacher applies relevant knowledge of content and pedagogical and Application content knowledge in reading, writing, listening, speaking, and vocabulary and language knowledge to InTASC 4,5,6 analyze and synthesize literacy assessment data about an individual student that are provided from multiple sources (e.g., a transcript of a student's oral reading performance, a transcript of a conversation about a reading passage between a student and a teacher, a student's writing sample, a teacher's observational notes, standardized test results) and to plan appropriate instruction for the student based on that analysis.